ahmcho/react-boilerplate/readme.md

-# ExpensifyApp
+# Boilerplate
-ExpensifyApp is a React application for managing your expenses.
-It uses Redux, SCSS.
+Boilerplate for React projects.
+It uses Redux, SCSS, Firebase.